kubeflow/community/proposals/936-kubeflow-mcp-server/README.md

 Phase 1: fine_tune(..., confirmed=False) - Returns preview
 Phase 2: fine_tune(..., confirmed=True)  - Submits job (after user approval)
 ```

+## Design Decisions

+### Why granular tools instead of one monolithic `train()` tool?

+We went with granular tools after thinking through a few scenarios:

+- We do take the point about tool count.
+16 tools is fine, but Phase 5 could hit 33.
+We handle this in two ways: First, modular client loading (`--clients trainer`) means you only load tools for components you need - if you're just training, you don't get optimizer or registry tools.
+Second, persona filtering (`--persona data-scientist`) hides admin tools from users who don't need them.
+Combined, these give 70-85% reduction.
+For Phase 5+ with 33+ tools, we're also looking at what [Speakeasy documented](https://www.speakeasy.com/blog/100x-token-reduction-dynamic-toolsets) - instead of registering all schemas upfront, you expose three meta-tools: "search for tools", "describe this tool", "execute this tool."
+The LLM discovers what it needs dynamically.
+Same granularity, way fewer tokens in context.

+- The other thing we noticed while prototyping: LLMs are surprisingly good at adapting when you give them feedback between steps.
+Say `estimate_resources()` comes back with "needs 80GB, cluster has 40GB."
+A monolithic tool would just fail.
+But with separate tools, Claude or Cursor will look at that mismatch and go "oh, let me try with quantization" - without us writing any conditional logic.
+There's some research on this too ([ToolBeHonest](https://arxiv.org/abs/2406.20015)) showing LLMs hallucinate less when they get intermediate feedback to anchor on.

+- The main thing is - training jobs eat GPUs.
+When you're about to spin up 4x A100s, you want to see "this will need 24GB" before it runs, not discover halfway through that something was misconfigured.
+There's actually a paper on this ([research on HITL patterns](https://arxiv.org/abs/2510.05307)) that looked at when humans want confirmation prompts vs when they find them annoying.
+The finding?
+For cheap/reversible actions, confirmations are friction.
+For expensive/irreversible ones like training jobs, people actually want the pause point.
+That's why each tool is separate - so the agent can show intermediate results and the user can say "wait, that's too much memory, try QLoRA instead."

+- And honestly, debugging is way easier.
+"Training failed" tells you nothing. "`estimate_resources` succeeded, `fine_tune` failed with quota exceeded" - now you know where to look.

+- For users who just want the simple path - yeah, Phase 2 could add something like `auto_validate=True` that runs the whole chain internally.
+Power users get individual tools, casual users get the one-liner.

+- Self-correction with Mellea.
+Phase 2 explores [Mellea's](https://github.com/generative-computing/mellea) "Instruct-Validate-Repair" pattern.
+If LLM passes invalid args (e.g., `model="llama"` instead of full HuggingFace path), we validate, return a helpful error, and let the LLM fix it - instead of just failing.
+Granular tools make this repair loop cleaner.

+- Audit trails with AGNTCY.
+Phase 3 explores [AGNTCY Identity](https://github.com/agntcy/identity) for enterprise - cryptographic signatures on tool calls so you can prove *who* triggered *what*.
+Granular tools = granular audit trail.
+A monolithic tool would just log "training happened" without the decision chain.

+### Why SDK-wrapping instead of direct K8s API?

+The SDK is the stable interface; CRDs are implementation details:

+- SDK handles CRD versioning - if TrainJob schema changes, we don't need to update MCP.
+- We get `TorchTuneConfig`, `LoraConfig` Python types instead of constructing raw YAML.
+- SDK already provides log streaming, wait-with-backoff, and [local execution](https://github.com/kubeflow/sdk/tree/main/docs/proposals/2-trainer-local-execution) - we'd have to reimplement all of this with direct API.
+- [kube-authkit](https://github.com/kubeflow/sdk/issues/281) provides consistent auth across all Kubeflow APIs.

+### Why not HuggingFace Skills?

+Different problem space.
+[HF Skills](https://huggingface.co/blog/hf-skills-training) are instruction-based prompts that guide LLMs to *generate* Python code - but the user still runs that code locally. kubeflow-mcp provides *execution* on Kubernetes with RBAC, namespace isolation, and audit logging.
+They're complementary: [HF MCP Server](https://github.com/huggingface/hf-mcp-server) for model/dataset discovery, kubeflow-mcp for training execution.

+### Comparative analysis with Feast MCP and Model Registry Catalog

+We investigated existing MCP efforts in the Kubeflow/ML ecosystem:

+- **Feast MCP** ([issue #5404](https://github.com/feast-dev/feast/issues/5404)) - Exposes `get_online_features` for feature retrieval.
+Different domain: Feast serves features for training data preparation, kubeflow-mcp executes training.
+Complementary, no overlap.

+- **Model Registry MCP Catalog** ([PR #2029](https://github.com/kubeflow/model-registry/pull/2029)) - This is a *catalog/gallery* for discovering MCP servers, not an MCP server with model tools.
+It defines `McpServer`, `McpTool` entities for the UI. kubeflow-mcp would be *listed in* this catalog as a discoverable server.
+No tool conflicts.

+- **Future Model Registry MCP tools** - If the Model Registry team builds their own MCP server with model registration/versioning tools, we'll coordinate naming (e.g., they own `register_model()`, we expose `list_registered_models()`).
+Our Phase 5 Hub module tools currently wrap `ModelRegistryClient`, so we're prepared to adjust scope as the ecosystem evolves.

 ## Test Plan